nikbearbrown/branding-and-ai/chapters/10-brand-voice-and-storytelling.md

 **What this produces:** Three pieces of finished writing.
 One published before Chapter 11.
 The other two slot directly into your portfolio's About and Case Studies sections.

 **How to adapt:** Iterate on each piece separately.
 Run Piece 3 multiple times with different topics until one feels right.
-Pulls voice from Chapter 8 strategy.

 **Preview of next chapter:** Chapter 11 deploys your portfolio site using v0 or Framer, with these stories as content.

----

 ---